bougou/alertmanager-webhook-adapter/README.md

 Create your own template file, like `custom.tmpl`, the filename without suffix will be the template name, and put it under the template dir.

-The program will **try to found `<tmplName>.tmpl` files** under the tmpl dir.
+The program will **try to found `<tmplName>.tmpl` file** under the tmpl dir.
 The choosed tmpl file will be used for all notification channels.
 If not found, error and exit.

 ```bash
 # use templtes/custom.tmpl for all channels.